-To add comments to an issue, you must have the following permissions for the relevant project:
+To add comments to an issue, i.e. to see the Comment button, you must have both of the following project permissions for the issue's relevant project:

-- Browse projectpermission to view the issue you want to comment on. - Add comments permission to add a comment to the issue.
-Without this permission, you wont see the Commentbutton.
+- Browse Project permission to view the issue to be commented on - Add Comments permission to add a comment to the issue.

-You can add and manage comments in theissue view:

-- 1. Edit, delete, or pin comments. - 2.
-Sticky comment footer: Add a new comment to an issue. - 3.
-Sort comments: display comments from newest or oldest first, or vice versa.

-Add a comment

-Open the issue you want to comment on and start typing your message in the sticky comment footer.

-In Jira, you automatically become awatcherof the issues that youve commented on.
-To disable this:
+Note that you automatically become awatcherof the issues that you comment on.
+You can disable this via the Preferences > Autowatch option in your profile.

-- 1. Select your user name in the upper right corner of the screen, then select Profile. - 2.
-In the Preferences section, set Autowatch to Disabled.

-Delete a comment

-Open the issue youve commented on, find the comment you want to remove, and then select Deleteat the bottom of the comment.
+What How Add a comm ent Choose Click to add comment and type your comment for the issue.
+Delete a comm ent Select Delete at the bottom of the comment.
 Confirm that you want to remove this comment from the issue by selecting Delete when prompted.

-You cant delete comments added by other users.

-Edit a comment

-Open the issue, select Edit at the bottom of your comment, and edit the text or restrictions (Viewable by...) as needed.
-When you save your revised comment, youll see the text edited next to the comment date, indicating that the commment has been edited.

-You can hover over edited to see who edited the comment and when.

-Link to a comment

-Right-click on the comment timestamp, and then copy the link address.
-Paste the copied permanent link into y our email or chat message.
+Edit a comm ent Select Edit at the bottom ofthe comment, and edit the text or restrictions (Viewable by) as needed.
+When you save your revised comment, you'll see 'edited' displayed to indicate that the comment has been edited.
+You can hover over 'edited' to see who edited the comment and when.
+Link to a comm ent Right-click on the comment timestamp, and then copy the link address.
+Paste the copied permanent link into your email or chat message.
 Clicking the permanent link takes you to that particular comment in the Jira issue.
 If yourJira issue contains an extensive list of comments, the issue page will automatically be scrolled down so that the linked comment is visible.

-Restrict a comment

-Select Comment internally (for other internal agents and collaborators) or Share with customer (for customers) tab.
+Restric t a comm ent Select Comment internally (for other internal agents and collaborators) or Share with customer (for customers) tab.